aydinyanik/clarisse_survival_kit/README.md

 The kit provides the following scripts:
 ### Import Asset
   - Import a Megascans asset.
 Meshes will automatically have their materials assigned when imported as .obj.
 Alembic(.abc) files will be imported as references.
 3D assets such as  3d models, plants & atlases will also have a shading rule created for them.
-  - Import generic textures such as Substance.
-You can specify which textures should be interpreted as sRGB if needed.
+  - Import meshes(.abc/.obj/.lwo) and generic textures such as Substance.
+Meshes will automatically have their material assigned and shading rules are created.
+You can specify which textures should be interpreted in which color space if needed.
 Custom rules can be added/modified in the settings.py file.
 TX or UDIM files will be converted to Streamed Maps.

 ### Mix Multiple Surfaces
  - Creates a PhysicalBlend between one or more base surfaces and a cover surface(like dirt/snow).
 All selectors except displacement are instanced so you can manipulate multiple mixed surfaces at once.
 With this powerful script you can transform a whole scene into a snow covered one with ease.